translate/translate/docs/installation.rst

 Installing on Windows
 =====================

-On Windows we recommend that you install The Translate Toolkit using a vitual environment.
+On Windows we recommend that you install Translate Toolkit using a virtual environment.
 This makes installation clean and isolated.

 Use the latest Python 2.7 (at least Python 2.7.9 or newer as it bundles the pip